ryanwilsond/HelloWorld/ECA/README.md

 You can install using 'eca_setup.exe' (not code signed).

-You can alternativly just use the programs you need by looking under 'bin/'.
+You can alternativly just use the programs you need by looking under 'bin/release/'.

-## Build Instructions
+## Building

 You can build these programs for yourself using `$ make dirs` followed with `$ make`.
 This will make all.

 You can instead compile just the program you want by using `$ make <program>`.
 Example: `$ make ecc`.

+## Running

+For each program you want to run, refer to the using guide under docs/Using\<program\>.md